 Close all interlock switches, turn the Key Switch ON, and place the F&R Switch in Reverse.

-If the light comes on then the Forward solenoid has failed.
+• If the light comes on then the Forward solenoid has failed.
 Stop trouble shooting here and repair the problem.
-When the repair is completed, completely retest the webiele before lowering the drive wheele vehicle before lowering the drive wheels to the ground.
+When the repair is completed, completely retest the vehicle before lowering the drive wheels to the ground.